12 Things Every Groom Should Know Before His Wedding Night

 Let’s talk about pornography for a moment.
 As a marriage coach who works with newlywed women, one of the major problems I see is pornography.
 Porn is devastating.

-It wrecks everything– your connection, your expectations, your sexual wiring, your motivation, your engagement, your ability to serve and love your spouse.
+It wrecks everything– your connection, your expectations, your sexual wiring, your motivation, your engagement, your ability to serve and love on your spouse.

 There are no harmless levels of pornography.
 The same way there are no harmless levels of poison.